Skip to content

 • The value of matrix[2] is a one-dimensional array of length 6.

-• Elements of each row are enclosed within braces and separated by commas
+• Elements of each row are enclosed within braces and separated by commas.

-• All rows are enclosed within braces
+• All rows are enclosed within a final pair of braces.

 cpp